McMustard/pf_items/README.txt

 The software in this package is copyright (c) 2012, Steven Clark.
 All rights reserved, and is stated in each source code file.
-See the file "LICENSE" for licensing information, terms and conditions for usage, and a DISCLAIMER OF ALL WARRANTIES.
+See the file "LICENSE.txt" for licensing information, terms and conditions for usage, and a DISCLAIMER OF ALL WARRANTIES.

 This softare package also includes Open Game Content.
-See the file "OGL" for a copy of the Open Game License and list of Open Game Content used by this software.
+See the file "OGL.txt" for a copy of the Open Game License and list of Open Game Content used by this software.

 All trademarks referenced herein are property of their respective holders.